 The high-performance AVR ALU operates in direct connection with all the 32 general purpose working registers.
 Within a single clock cycle, arithmetic operations between general purpose registers or between a register and an immediate are executed.
 The ALU operations are divided into three main categories - arithmetic, logical, and bit-functions.
 Some implementations of the architecture also provide a powerful multiplier supporting both signed/unsigned multiplication and fractional format.
-See the "Instruction Set" section for a detailed description.
+See external document "AVR Instruction Set" and "Instruction Set Summary" on page 281 section for more information.